- Clinical science

 - Definition: physical retrieval of the occluding thrombus via a catheter (usually through the femoral artery)

-- Indications: proximal large artery occlusion in anterior cerebral circulation; (usually in addition to IV thrombolytic therapy)
+- Indications: proximal large artery occlusion in anterior cerebral circulation (usually in addition to intravenous thrombolytic therapy)

 Blood pressure management

 - Elevated blood pressure is generally tolerated in acute ischemic stroke (permissive hypertension).